Willybaker1988/snowflake_flyway/README.md

 +------------+--------------+----------------------------+------+---------------------+---------+

 ```
 4. Mount migrations.
-To develop against our database we need mount our SQL migrations locally to the container, to do this we can run the following command.
-This now validates the mounted migrations against the development database, if you compare the output in steps 3 & 4 the states now show as success.
+To develop against our database we need to mount our SQL migrations locally to the container, to do this we can run the following command.
+This now validates the mounted migrations against the development database, if you compare the output in steps 3 & 4 the states now show as a success.
 ```
 docker run --rm -v C:/Users/WilliamBaker_ln8b51m/Projects/snowflake_flyway/databases/SURVEY:/flyway/sql snowflakeflyway:latest